moorepants/DynamicistToolKit/README.rst

 ============

-This is a collection of Python modules which contain tools that are helpful for a dynamicist.
-Right now it is basically a place I place general tools that don't necessarily need a distribution of their own.
+This is a collection of Python modules which contain tools that are helpful for a dynamics.
+We use it at the TU Delft Bicycle Lab as an initial shared location to house reusable tools for the group.
+These tools may eventually graduate to packages of their own or be incorporated into other existing specialized packages.

 Modules
 =======